scylladb/scylla-cdc-source-connector/QUICKSTART-ELASTICSEARCH-INTEGRATION.md

 ## Source connector configuration

-In order for the connector to be compatible with Elasticsearch Sink (and other sinks) you need to use a ScyllaExtractNewState transformer.
-This transformer is described in more detail in README.md file in `ScyllaExtractNewState transformer` section.
+In order for the connector to be compatible with Elasticsearch Sink (and other sinks) you need to use a `ScyllaExtractNewState` transformer.
+This transformer is described in more detail in [README.md](README.md) file in "`ScyllaExtractNewState` transformer" section.

 1. Open the Confluent Control Center.
 By default, it is started at port `9021`:
     ![Confluent Control Center main page](images/scylla-cdc-source-connector-control-center1.png)